-The first three months of 2022 showed steady flow of revenues at ₱2,675 million from last year's ₱2,160 million.
-The demand for power in Mindanao has recovered after the lockdown imposed last year due to the Covid-19 Pandemic.
-We forecast that power demand in Mindanao to be stable for the rest of the year as we recover from the effect of the Pandemic.
+The first three months of 2023 showed steady flow of revenues at ₱3,319 million from last year's ₱2,675 million.
+The demand for power in Mindanao has recovered as the effect of Pandemic continue to ease.
+In addition, the Whole Sale Electricity Spot Market (WESM) is already operating in Mindanao and our Company's operating proper plant's available capacity participated in the spot market.

-Cost of goods sold and services increased significantly from ₱1,190 million to ₱1,719 million, this year due mainly to the hight cost of fuel.
-Gross profit margin remain stable at 36% delivering a steady gross profit of ₱956 million for the first three months of the year and ₱970 million for the same period in 2021.
+Cost of goods sold and services increased significantly from ₱1,719 million to ₱2,179 million, this year due mainly to the high cost of fuel and increased demand.
+Gross profit margin remain stable at 34% delivering a steady gross profit of ₱1,140 million for the first three months of the year and higher than the ₱970 million for the same period in 2022.

-General and administrative expenses increased to ₱220 million from ₱113 million last year due mainly to higher marketing expenses, tax settlements and transportation costs.
-Most of the Company's personnel are now back to office and some still on a work-from home arrangements to minimize if not totally avoid covid virus.
+General and administrative expenses decreased to ₱146 million from ₱220 million last year due mainly to lower marketing expenses, tax settlements and transportation costs.

-Net finance charges for the first quarter of this year was at ₱382 million compared to last year's ₱459 million.
-The decline is due mainly to the lower interest of the Parent as a result of lower interest rates and the continuing amortization of maturing debts.
+Net finance charges for the first quarter of this year was at ₱380 million compared to last year's ₱382 million.
+The decline is due mainly to the lower interest a result of continuing amortization of maturing debts.

-Due to the above variances, the net income slightly lower at ₱324 million from last year's ₱379 million resulting to an improved net income attributable to the Parent of ₱90 million from last year's ₱93 million.
-Earnings per share were at ₱0.014 during this period.
+Due to the above variances, the net income improved to ₱542 million from last year's ₱324 million resulting to higher net income attributable to the Parent of ₱156 million from last year's ₱90 million.
+Earnings per share were at ₱0.024 during this period higher than last year's ₱0.014.